zuno-tech/react-native-tech-test/README.md

 # 🛠️ Tech Test Setup Instructions

 Welcome!
-This is the repo for the BOXT React Native technical interview.
+This is the repo for the Zuno React Native technical interview.
 Please follow the instructions below **before the test begins** to ensure everything is running locally.

 ---